 - Verify floor is level and structurally sound.
 Repair as needed.
 Sub floor irregularities may cause any wood flooring installation to develop hollow spots between the flooring and the sub floor.
-These are not the result of any manufacturing defect. - Proper moisture testing is the key to determine readiness for installation. - Follow the NWFA guidelines for acclimation (www.nwfa.org) on the job site and moisture equalibrium. - Undercut door casings - Remove any existing wall base, shoe molding, quarter round or doorway thresholds. - Acclimate product at the job site at least 72 hours prior to installation or as long as needed in order to meet the proper installation requirements. - Cover the clean surface, wall to wall, with 15 lb. asphalt saturated felt paper, butting the edges together. - Regardless of the installation method all floors should be racked.
+These are not the result of any manufacturing defect. - Proper moisture testing is the key to determine readiness for installation. - Follow the NWFA guidelines for acclimation (www.nwfa.org) on the job site and moisture equilibrium. - .
+Undercut door casings - Remove any existing wall base, shoe molding, quarter round or doorway thresholds

+Regardless of the installation method all floors should be racked.

-NAIL DOWN INSTALLATION PROCEDURE
+NAIL / STAPLE DOWN INSTALLATION METHOD